wordofwarning/wordofwarning.org/current/2013-worksahead/simic/index.md

 >*Lena Simic is a dynamic performer of outstanding ability.
 The text resonates with humour and rage both engaging and challenging the audience from the moment she announces her arrival on stage.*<br> Louie Jenkins, Senior Lecturer in Performing Arts, University of Chichester

 >*I just wanted to let you know that I was incredibly moved by your performance.
-I couldn't quite understand the effect that it had on me but I was definitely moved to tears!* Email from a student
+I couldn't quite understand the effect that it had on me but I was definitely moved to tears!*<br>Email from a student

 ####Website
 [www.lenasimic.org](http://www.lenasimic.org)